andrico1234/personal-blog/content/blog/002-tools-to-help-you-manage-your-monorepo.md

 Nothing's stopping you from using both Lerna and Yarn workspaces.
 Repos like [Vaadin](https://github.com/vaadin/web-components) do so you can mix and match to fit your needs.

-### Next Steps
+### Next steps

 Your repo is finally set up and you've got a suite of management tools at your disposal.
-It's time to write some web components!
+It's time to [write some web components](/003-tools-to-make-writing-your-web-components-a-breeze).